2026.07.20

 In the automotive lighting industry, a supplier is not only a product provider.
 In many cases, the supplier also needs to support product development.
 Different vehicle models and equipment types may have different installation spaces, voltage requirements, appearance designs, beam angle needs, thermal conditions, and market regulations.

-When choosing an automotive lighting manufacturer, customers should confirm whether the supplier has mechanical design, electronic design, optical design, and sample validation capabilities.
+When choosing an automotive lighting manufacturer, customers should confirm whether the supplier has mechanical design, electronic design, optical design, rapid prototyping, and sample validation capabilities.
 These abilities affect whether a product can move smoothly from concept to mass production.
+They also influence product stability and market suitability.

 For example, the lamp housing needs to consider mounting method, structural strength, and sealing performance.
 Electronic design needs to consider voltage stability, heat dissipation, protection, and vehicle operating conditions.
 Optical design needs to control the beam pattern, lighting angle, and actual visible range.